-Accommodation Pathway Model
+Allocation Pathway Model

-The model relies on a Personalised Housing Plan for anyone who approaches the Council.
+The model relies on an allocation plan for anyone who approaches the Council.
 This might be designed online the applicant self-supporting or with assistance from a third party or a Council Officer.
 Where they identify arrears or ASB or homelessness, prevention measures will be explored and then a period of stabilisation introduced.
-If social housing is a realistic option, they will submit an application and the Allocations Scheme is initiated.
+If social housing is a realistic option, they will submit an application and the Allocation Scheme is initiated.